AI Agent Factory

 What is an AI agent factory?

-An AI agent factory is a systematic approach to building, deploying, and managing teams of AI agents that operate as digital employees.
-It treats agent creation as a repeatable, scalable process rather than a bespoke project.
+An AI agent factory is a systematic way to build, deploy, and manage fleets of AI agents as digital employees.
+Each agent gets a defined role, a routine, a budget, and human oversight, and agent creation becomes a repeatable process rather than a bespoke project for every new use case.

-A factory bridges that gap with infrastructure.
+It closes it with infrastructure.
 Version control for agent configurations.
-Routine scheduling so agents work when they should.
-Budget management so costs stay predictable.
+Scheduled routines so agents work when they should.
+Budget ceilings so costs stay predictable.
 Quality gates so output meets standards.
 Human-in-the-loop approvals so autonomy has boundaries.

 The lifecycle